 There are many types of leukemia.
 Some are rare.
-Most are named based on if they are fast growing (acute), or slower growing (chronic).
-They are also named by which type of bone marrow cell (myeloid or lymphocytic) the leukemia starts in.
+Most are named based on if they are fast growing (acute) or slower growing (chronic).
+They are also named by the type of bone marrow cell (myeloid or lymphocytic) the leukemia starts in.

-Chronic myeloid leukemia (MY-uh-loid loo-KEY-me-uh), or CML for short, is a type of cancer that starts from cells in the bone marrow that are supposed to grow into different types of blood cells.
-CML is most of the time slow growing, but over time the leukemia cells can spill out into the blood and reach other parts of the body, such as the spleen.
+Chronic myeloid leukemia or CML is a type of cancer that starts from cells in the bone marrow that are supposed to grow into different types of blood cells.
+Most of the time CML grows slowly, but over time the leukemia cells can spill out into the blood and spread to other parts of the body, like the spleen.

 Many people with CML don’t have any symptoms.
-The leukemia is found by blood tests done for some other health problem or during a routine checkup.
+The leukemia is found when blood tests are done for some other health problem or during a routine check-up.
 Even when there are symptoms, they may be very general and unclear.

 If signs are pointing to CML, more tests will be done.
-Here are some of the tests you may need:
+Here are some of the tests you may have:

 Blood cell counts: This blood test is often the first test done.
-Most people with CML have too many white blood cells with many early (not mature) cells, which are called blasts.
+Most people with CML have too many white blood cells with many early (not mature) cells, called blasts.
 Sometimes people with CML have low numbers of other types of blood cells.
-Even though these results may point to leukemia, most of the time you will need another blood test or a test of the bone marrow to make sure.
+Even though these results may point to leukemia, most of the time you'll need other blood tests or a test of the bone marrow to make sure.

-Bone marrow aspiration and biopsy (ASP-er-AY-shun and BY-op-see): For these tests, a doctor uses thin, hollow needles to remove small amounts of bone marrow, usually from the hip bone.
-The area around the bone is numbed, and you may be given a drug to make you sleep during the test.
+Bone marrow aspiration and biopsy : For these tests, a doctor uses thin, hollow needles to take out small amounts of bone marrow, usually from the back of your hip bone.
+The area around the bone is numbed, and you may be given a drug to make you sleepy during the test.
 The samples are sent to a lab to see if there are leukemia cells in the bone marrow.
 These tests may also be done after treatment to see if the treatment is working.

-Gene tests: If you might have CML, tests will be done on samples of your blood or bone marrow to look for certain gene changes in the cells.
-CML cells nearly always have these changes.
+Gene tests: If you might have CML, tests will be done on samples of your blood and/or bone marrow to look for certain gene changes in the cells.
+CML cells nearly always have certain changes.